LARSA LOUDSPEAKER DELAY

 Start the Surround Generator app on Apple TV 4k, and select ATMOS or 5.1 and the Delay signal.
 Pick a the Left loudspeaker so that we can check the delay calibration.

 Tap Measure, then start the test signal on Apple TV.
-It may need to loop to engage the subwoofer.
+It may need to loop to engage the processor.
+Both chirps will be output from the Left channel.

-Now you should see 2 plots on the main screen, kind of like a crossover plot.
-Switch to the ETC screen (tap the > button on the screen to switch plots), and you should see the delay time, which should be 0ms, or close to it.
+Now you should see 2 plots on the main screen.
+Switch to the ETC screen (tap the > button on the screen to switch plots), and you should see the delay time, which should be 0ms, or very close to it.
 The two plots on the screen are showing the two deconvolutions which have been computed.
-If the time is not very close to 0, open the settings page page and scroll down to the +/- control that shows the Delay Trim Samples.
+If the time is not very close to 0, open the settings page and scroll down to the +/- control that shows the Delay Trim Samples.
 Adjust this value to increase or decrease the calibration time, and go back to the ETC plot and check the delay time.
 Repeat this until you get a value close to 0ms.
+In many cases leaving the trim value to 0.0ms will be the correct setting.

 Measuring Loudspeaker Delay